d3vilh/xray-cloud/README.md

 ## AWS Security Group Configuration

-Based on yhe ports you've configured in XRAY Inbounds, you have to allow inbound traffic on ports 80, 443, 2098, <YOUR-UI-PORT>.
+Based on the ports you've configured in Xray Inbounds, you have to allow inbound traffic on ports `443`, `2098` (if you'll use subscriptions), `<YOUR-NEW-UI-PORT>` and `other` Inbound ports, if you are using it.

 ## Additional Options.
 Under `Pannel Settings` > `Xray Configuration` you can find some additional options.
 Such as block BitTorrent traffic for your Clients or enable Ads Blocking or Family-Friendly for them.
 You can block connections to specific countries from the list like China, Russia, etc.
-In addition you can setup XRAY Telegram Bot which will help you to manage your XRAY Server via Telegram.
+In addition you can setup Xray Telegram Bot which will help you to manage your Xray Server via Telegram.

 # Xray Clients
-Here is the list of Clients you can use with XRAY Server.
+Here is the list of Clients you can use with Xray Server.
 If you glad to use something different, plesae, let me know, I'll add it to the list.

 ### Universal Clients